zahur76/MilestoneProject_3/README.md

 2. If editing of item or profile was performed then the user would have to reselect an image since a image preselect value could not be added to the edit form.
-The solution adopted was to remove the ```required``` attribute for the image file and then add a condition in the backend to detect if the user had indeed uplaoded a new image.
-If it was the case then the new file would be updated in the collection database, if not then the old image would be kept.
+The solution adopted was to remove the ```required``` attribute for the image file and then add a condition in the backend to detect if the user had indeed uploaded a new image.
+If this was the case then the new file would be updated in the collection database, if not then the old image would be kept.

 3. When items were deleted the image data, fs.files and fs.chunks, would still remain in the monogdb database.
 This was thought to